 We don’t have health insurance.
 We have a healthcare sharing plan.

-For the past year, our family has been with Medi-Share, where we pay $240 per month for our family of 5 (granted, we have set a higher ‘deductible’ at $7,500), but this is a mere fraction of what we used to pay in insurance premiums!
-And best of all, these plans are ACA compliant which means you avoid the individual mandate penalty.
+For the past few years, our family has been with Medi-Share, and we currently pay $250 per month for our family of 6 (granted, we have set a higher ‘deductible’ at $10,500), but this is a mere fraction of what we used to pay in insurance premiums!

 First, what are we even talking about?
 Generally speaking, a healthcare sharing plan is an organization that facilitates sharing of healthcare costs among individual members who have common ethical or religious beliefs.
 Sound familiar?
 Essentially these programs act just like insurance!
 They’re obviously not for everyone, but for a lot of individuals and families looking for healthcare alternatives, this is the solution!
-Healthcare sharing plans are much cheaper than traditional health insurance and they also satisfy the requirements of Obamacare.
-So this means that you won’t get hit with the penalties for not having traditional insurance.
-You’re welcome!
+Healthcare sharing plans are much cheaper than traditional health insurance.

 There are several different healthcare sharing ministries out there, but there were three that we considered when doing our research: Medi-Share, Liberty Healthshare, and Samaritan Ministries.
 They each had different pros and cons, but in the end, Medi-Share rose to the top.
 We decided to go with them because we wanted something that felt familiar (it behaves like traditional health insurance) while at the same time being the most affordable option.
 So a few things to cover:

 - Instead of paying monthly insurance premiums we pay a monthly ‘share’ amount based on my age and the number of family members covered. “…Members deposit their monthly share into their sharing account and it goes directly into a fellow member’s sharing account to pay their medical bills…”